Alen Škoro

 Alen Škoro (born 30 March 1981) is a Bosnian football manager and former professional player.
 At international level, he made four appearances for the Bosnia and Herzegovina national team.
 He was named manager of second tier Bosna Sema in June 2016.

 Club career

-Škoro came through the youth set up at FK Sarajevo.
+Škoro came through the youth set up at Sarajevo.
 He joined French giants Olympique Marseille aged 20, but had to retire at 32 due to persistent knee injuries after a career which took him to Switzerland, Austria and Mexico.
 He played two matches for Klagenfurt in the Austrian Regionalliga in 2012 and his last club was Olimpik, whom he joined in summer 2012.

-Only whilst playing in the Premier League of Bosnia and Herzegovina has Škoro ever been a prolific goal scorer and his spells in Ligue 1 and the Austrian Bundesliga were unsuccessful.
+Only whilst playing in the Bosnian Premier League has Škoro ever been a prolific goal scorer and his spells in Ligue 1 and the Austrian Bundesliga were unsuccessful.
 He scored 63 goals in 111 games for Sarajevo.

 International career

 He made his debut for Bosnia and Herzegovina in an April 2004 friendly match against Finland and has earned a total of 4 caps, scoring no goals.
 His final international was a June 2009 friendly against Uzbekistan.